jofmi/agentpy/docs/overview.rst

 - :attr:`model` the model instance
 - :attr:`id` a unique identifier number for each object
-- :attr:`p` the models' parameters
+- :attr:`p` the model's parameters
-- :attr:`log` the objects' recorded variables
+- :attr:`log` the object's recorded variables

 Using the new agent type defined above, here is how a basic model could look like::